 Overall, this can also mean that chances of pregnancy are poorer, even with artificial insemination or IVF treatment.

-Erectile dysfunction or other sexual impairments can have a huge impact on your ability to make your partner pregnant.
-Several studies show that smoking associates with a high risk of erectile dysfunction (ED).
-ED affects around 20% of all men and up to 52% of males aged 40–70 years .
+Erectile dysfunction or other sexual impairments can have a huge impact on your sex life and make it harder for you to conceive.
+Several studies show that smoking is associated with a high risk of erectile dysfunction (ED).
+ED affects around 20% of all men and up to 52% of males aged 40–70 years.

-The biology behind an erection is that healthy blood vessels dilate and get filled with blood.
+Erections happen when is that healthy blood vessels dilate and get filled with blood.
 When you smoke, the lungs absorb toxins from the cigarette smoke.
-Those toxins cause damage to the vessels in the penis (scientifically; decrease in vessel dilation) and impair blood flow, resulting in ED.
-Having trouble raising the rifle doesn’t mean that you are producing bad sperm, but if you have ED, you won’t be able to deliver your semen inside the woman you love to get her pregnant.
+Those toxins cause damage to the vessels in the penis and impair blood flow, resulting in ED.
+Having trouble standing to attention doesn’t necessarily mean that you are producing bad sperm, but if you have ED, it can make sex touch and stressful, which could have a knock on effect on your baby-making plans.

 But smoking doesn’t just impact you in adulthood.
 There have been several studies that clearly find exposure to cigarettes while in the womb can have an impact on a man’s fertility in the future.